snuq/VSEQF/Readme.md

 ## QuickContext
-Enables right-click and hold in the sequencer to pop up a context menu allowing for different operations depending on what is clicked on.
+Right-click in the sequencer to pop up a context menu allowing for different operations depending on what is clicked on.

-'Enable Context Menu' must be checked in the Quick Functions Settings menu.
+In right-click to select mode, 'Enable Context Menu' must be checked in the Quick Functions Settings menu.

 None of the menu options are unique, some are built-in in blender, some are provided by other parts of this script.